LittleGaintSS/Tencent-Summer-Intern/README.md

 **Python** is indeed useful!

-P.s.
+P.S.
 The daily data cannot be uploaded into Github due to restriction of the company.